jameshi16/personal-website/_anime/Yuukoku-no-Moriarty.md

 # Conclusion

 Hidden gem :gem: which I personally enjoyed way too much; I even ignored my deadlines to binge the anime.
 Put this anime somewhere at the top of your anime bucket list, I'm sure you won't regret it!

+# EDIT: Season 2

+As expected, Yuukoku no Moriarty Season 2 brings the story to it's grand conclusion the best way possible.
+Maintaining good audiovisuals and captivating character dynamics between Sherlock and Moriarty, I believe that this anime is a :gem: of 2021/22, that not only psychological freaks should watch, but everyone should give a watch, too.

 Happy Coding